-From June, 2009, to June, 2014, he was Chair and CEO of the Bibliothèque et Archives nationales du Québec.
-That institution includes a major public library—the Grande Bibliothèque—a preservation centre, and 10 archives centres.
+From June 2009 to June 2014, he was the Chair and Chief Executive Officer of the Bibliothèque et Archives nationales du Québec.
+The institution includes a major public library—the Grande Bibliothèque—a preservation centre and 10 archival centres.

 From 2010 to 2014, he served as Secretary General of the Réseau francophone numérique (RFN), an organization that includes 22 heritage libraries from member countries of the Organisation internationale de la Francophonie (www.rfnum.org; in French only).
-In May 2015, he was elected to the Steering Committee of RFN for a mandate of two years, as the representative of Library and Archives Canada.
+In May 2015, he was elected to the Steering Committee of the RFN for a mandate of two years, as the representative of Library and Archives Canada.

-In August 2015, he was elected President of the Standing Committee of the National Libraries Section, International Federation of Library Associations and Institutions, for a period of 2015-2019.
+In August 2015, he was elected President of the Standing Committee of the National Libraries Section, International Federation of Library Associations and Institutions (IFLA), for a period of 2015-2019.
 In September of the same year, he was appointed member of the Evaluation Commission of the International Council on Archives for a term of four years.
 As the Librarian and Archivist of Canada, he is an ex-officio member of the Historic Sites and Monuments Board of Canada as well.
 On November 16, 2017, he was appointed to the Board of Directors of the Council on Library and Information Resources (CLIR) and on November, 29, he was elected member of the Scientific Committee of the Mexican journal Bibliographica.

 Guy Berthiaume is a Knight of the Ordre des Palmes académiques of the French Republic (2006).
 He received the Dan Chase Award from the Canadian Association of University Research Administrators in 2000, and the medal of the Centre Jacques Cartier in 2007.
-He acted as a Trudeau Foundation Mentor in 2010-2012, and in November 2012, he was awarded an honorary doctorate from Université Jean Monnet (Saint-Étienne, France).
+He acted as a Trudeau Foundation Mentor in 2010-2012, and in November 2012, he was awarded an honorary doctorate from Université Jean Monnet in Saint-Étienne, France.
 In December of the same year, he received the Queen Elizabeth II Diamond Jubilee Medal.